COVID-19 tally in Delhi crosses 1 lakh-mark with 1,379 fresh cases

 New Delhi, July 06: COVID-19 cases in Delhi crossed 1-lakh mark on Monday with 1,379 fresh cases and 48 deaths reported in the last 24 hours.

-Forty-eight fatalities have been recorded in the last 24 hours, according to the Delhi health department bulletin.
+48 fatalities have been recorded in the last 24 hours, according to the Delhi health department bulletin.

 On June 23, the national capital had reported its highest single-day spike of 3,947 cases.